heidisu/actor-invaders/README.md

 The `BulletManager` will keep track of the `Bullet`actors, as well as the `BulletDto` it receives.
 On every tick it will send the tick further down to each bullet, and return the current list of `BulletDto`s.
 Note that the manager will not need to wait for the bullets to update their position before it sends the list of dtos back to the `Game`.
 It just happily send the current situation, so the updates from the `Bullet`actors will take effect in a later tick.
 * Create a static props method for the `BulletManager`.
 It does not need any arguments, and we don't need to make a constructor either.
 * The manager needs a new message type for telling it to make new bullets.
 Make an inner static class for this message, it might be called `CreateBullet`, and it should take two arguments, the x- and y-coordinate of the position where the bullet should be created.
 * We need some structure to keep order in the set of bullets.
-The manager already got two private member fields for that, one `bulletRefs`and `refToBulletDto`, the first one can be used to keep all the `actorRef`s of the `Bullet`actors we create, and the other can be used to store the `BulletDto`s it receives from the `Bullet`actors.
+The manager already got two private member fields for that, one `bulletRefs`and `refToBullet`, the first one can be used to keep all the `actorRef`s of the `Bullet`actors we create, and the other can be used to store the `BulletDto`s it receives from the `Bullet`actors.
 You can of course use other structures for the bookkeeping if you'd like.
 * The `receiveBuilder`should have matches for `Tick`, `CreateBullet`, `BulletDto`and `Terminated`.
 The last message is a special one that comes from the lifecycle monitoring in Akka.
 Any actor can `watch` any other actor, and if the watched actor stops, a `Terminated` message is sent to the watcher.
   * When the manager receives a `CreateBullet`it should create a `Bullet` actor, start watching it by calling `getContext().watch(bullet)`, and add it to its list of `bulletRefs`.
 There is an instance variabel `nextId`that can be used for setting the id and incremented afterwards.
-  * When the `Tick` message is received the manager should send the `Tick`further to all the bullets, and send the bulletDtos of `refToBulletDto.values()` back to `Game`.
+  * When the `Tick` message is received the manager should send the `Tick`further to all the bullets, and send the bulletDtos of `refToBullet.values()` back to `Game`.
 Create a new message type in`Game` for receiving the list of `bulletDto`s, it could be called `Bullets`.
 To make sure that we do not share mutable state out, the list of bullets should be put in a new list, it should even be in a `Collections.unmodifiableList`.
-  * On `BulletDto` messages it should just put the sender of the message and the dto in the `refToBulletDto`.
+  * On `BulletDto` messages it should just put the sender of the message and the dto in the `refToBullet`.
   * When a `Bullet`stops, the manager receives a `Terminated` message.
 The message has a `getActor()`that will give the `ActorRef`of the stopped actor.
-The manager should remove this stopped bullet from both the `bulletRefs` and `refToBulletDto`.
+The manager should remove this stopped bullet from both the `bulletRefs` and `refToBullet`.

 ### The Player
 The `Player`needs to responsible for firing its own bullets, also because the start position of the bullet depends on the current position of the `Player`.
 The `Player` doesn't know about the `BulletManager`, but it can get to know it by including the manager in messages sent to the `Player`.